310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% bubble Shinobu northinking %}
 Mm~… Midori-kun said that you have to loosen up…

-Thus, I feel that the problem may lie in the two of you being <em>too</em> determined to try and act as a mascot.
+Thus, I feel that the problem may lie in the two of you being <em>too</em> determined to try and act as a yuruchara.

 How about trying to soften that resolve?
 {% endbubble %}